Chemical weapon proliferation: India

-On January 14, 1993, India became an original signatory to the CWC.
-India declared its stock of chemical weapons in June 1997.
-Germany's declaration came after the entry into force of the CWC that created the OPCW.
-India declared a stockpile of 1044 tonnes of sulfur mustard in its possession.
+On January 14, 1993, India became one of the original nations to sign the CWC.
+India declared its stock of chemical weapons in June 1997 which included 1,044 tonnes of sulfur mustard in its possession.

-In 2005, among the six nations that declared stockpiles of chemical weapons, India was the only one to meet its deadline for chemical weapons destruction and for inspection of its facilities by the OPCW.
-By the end of 2006, India had destroyed more than 75 percent of its chemical weapons/material stockpile and was granted an extension for destroying the remaining CW until April 2009.
-It was anticipated that India would achieve 100 percent destruction within that time frame.
+In 2005, of the six nations that declared stockpiles of chemical weapons, India was the only one to meet their deadline for the destruction of chemical weapons and inspection of its facilities by the OPCW.
+By the end of 2006, India had destroyed more than 75 percent of its chemical weapons and material stockpile.
+They were granted an extension to destroy the remainder by April 2009.
 On May 14, 2009, India informed the United Nations that it had completely destroyed its stockpile of chemical weapons.

 Iran

-Near the end of the Iran–Iraq War, Iran is supposed to have made limited use of chemical weapons in response to multiple chemical attacks by Iraq.
-The delivery vehicles Iran supposedly possesses includes artillery shells, mortars, rockets, and aerial bombs.
+Near the end of the Iran–Iraq War, Iran was suspected to have made limited use of chemical weapons in response to multiple chemical attacks by Iraq.
+The delivery vehicles Iran supposedly had in their possession included artillery shells, mortars, rockets and aerial bombs.

-According to the Center for Strategic and International Studies, a Washington D.C. based think tank, Iran currently maintains at least two major facilities for the research and production of chemical weapon agents.
-Iran began its production of nerve agents no later than 1994.
+According to the Center for Strategic and International Studies, a Washington D.C.–based think tank, Iran currently has at least two major facilities for the research and production of chemical weapons.
+Iran began their production of nerve agents no later than 1994.
 The accuracy of these claims has not been verified.

-Iran signed the Chemical Weapons Convention on January 13, 1993 and ratified it on November 3, 1997, and denies allegations of having clandestine CW program in violation of CWC.
-In the official declaration submitted to OPCW Iranian government admitted that it had produced mustard gas in 1980s but that ceased the offensive program and destroyed the stockpiles of operational weapons after the end of war with Iraq.
+Iran signed the Chemical Weapons Convention on January 13, 1993, and ratified it on November 3, 1997.
+They deny allegations of having a clandestine CW program in violation of CWC.
+In the official declaration submitted to OPCW, the Iranian government admitted that it produced mustard gas in 1980s but ceased the offensive program and destroyed stockpiles of operational weapons after the end of the war with Iraq.